kanors-emr/Kinesys-documentation/source/pages/renewable_energy_characterization.rst

     - :math:`C_u` = installed capacity (MW) of GEM unit *u* mapped to cell *i*
     - :math:`P_{greenfield,i}` = remaining buildable potential, floored at zero

-The adjusted per-cell potentials flow into clustering, so that cluster-level ``total_re_capacity_mw`` (and the VEDA ``cap_bnd`` parameter) reflect only the greenfield potential.
+The adjusted per-cell potentials flow into clustering, so that cluster-level capacity bounds reflect only the greenfield potential.
 This prevents the model from double-counting existing stock as available new investment.

 Base Year Calibration (IRENA)